MeganSpeaks/Mod1-Kickstarter-Challenge/README.md

 ### Purpose

-	Through this analysis, I hope to provide insight to the trends of sucessful campaigns to provide guidance for future kickstarters.
+	Through this analysis, I hope to provide insight to the trends of sucessful campaigns to provide guidance to Louise for future kickstarters.

 ## Analysis and Challenges